loic-lescoat/colloscope/README.md

 <p align="center">A screenshot of a PDF generated automatically.</p>

-This personalized format presents relevant information, improves readability and spares students the headache of manually searching for their group number through a sprawling spreadsheet.
+This personalized format presents only relevant information, improves readability and spares students the headache of manually searching for their group number through a sprawling spreadsheet.